 The surname Breckell was first found in Bavaria, where this distinguished family contributed greatly to the development of an emerging nation.

 Early History of the Breckell family

-Another 160 words (11 lines of text) covering the years 1637 and 1742 are included under the topic Early Breckell History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Breckell research.
+Another 90 words (6 lines of text) covering the years 1637 and 1742 are included under the topic Early Breckell History in all our PDF Extended History products and printed products wherever possible.

 Breckell Spelling Variations

 One can encounter great variation in the spelling of surnames: in early times, spelling in general, and thus the spelling of names was not yet standardized; and later, spellings would change with branching and movement of families.
 Variations of the name Breckell include Brack, Bracke, Brach, Brache, Brak, Brakk, Brakke, Bracken, Brakken, Brachen, Bracker, Brakker, Bracher, Brackner, Brakkner, Brachner, Brackel, Brackell, Brachel, Brachell, Brakkel and many more.